Alex427427427/obsidian_1/Information Theory and Technology/3 Detailed Operation/Network Address Translation (NAT).md

 Uses the **Port** ([[Ports]]) portion of the outgoing messages (and hence incoming messages) to encode which computer AND which port is mapped to it.

 **THE PORT IS CLOSED WHEN A PACKET IS RECEIVED**.
 This is for security reasons.

-It is random which port maps to whip device/port combination at any given time.
+It is also random which port maps to whip device/port combination at any given **session** (so the mapping is constant over a session.
+But is immediately wiped after the session.).

 Stored in a table.